navneet555k/PollingWebApp/readme.md

 - If you are reading this then you must already be at the main site if not then follow the above "Steps to runserver" to get to the main site
 - Now you have to login through google so select your account.
-- Now you will directly directed to the page where all the questions are.
+- Now you will directly directed to the page where all the questions are Here your usename (unique) and signout option will also be present redirecting you to the main page.
 - Now you click on the question you want to vote for.
 - Now you choose the option you want as the answer to the above question.
 - Next you will be redirected to the results page for that question where you will see which answer has got how many votes.
-- Now you have an option to vote again if you want.
+- Now you have an option to vote again or  go back to the questions page to change question and vote again if you want.

 ## If you want to add Questions or Choices use this procedure ##
 - Whatever you site is in my case http://127.0.0.1:8000/ change it to http://127.0.0.1:8000/polls/admin/ .